SkygearIO/skygear-doc/content/installation/android.md

 You can access Skygear database in 3 ways.
 1. Web data browser: It can be found in from  _info_ page in your [developer portal](https://portal.skygear.io/apps).
 2. PostgreSQL client: Skygear database can viewed in any PostgreSQL client.
 Get the connection string from the _info_ page in your [developer portal](https://portal.skygear.io/apps).
 We recommend using [Postico](https://eggerapps.at/postico/).
 3. Skygear CMS: Skygear CMS is a business-user friendly web interface that allows users to edit the data in the database.
 To use the CMS, you have to enable it in the _plug-ins_ page in the [developer portal](https://portal.skygear.io/apps).
-Your CMS url is https://insert-your-app-name.skygeario.com/cms.
+Your CMS URL is https://insert-your-app-name.skygeario.com/cms.

 :::